Social Entrepreneur. Activist. Inventor. Herbalist.

 Priscila was raised as a Nutritrarian and is currently practicing a healing foods plant-based diet and lifestyle.
 As a product of a multicultural upbringing, she’s a polyglot (Spanish, Italian, and French) who loves learning about the local natural remedies and herbs wherever she travels.
 She is a multi-generation herbalist who in her free time loves foraging for wild medicinal herbs, conducting holistic test-kitchen experiments, and creating her own therapeutic formulas for skin, physical, and mental well-being.

 Priscila spent July through September 2017 learning permaculture farming and working in plant-based farm-to-table kitchens at Le Mas Perdu in southern France and Wasserburg Turow in northern Germany, followed by a practicum as a lifestyle coach working one-on-one with clients in Paris, France before returning back to Massachusetts mid September 2017.
-To date, Priscila has held several public speaking engagements and workshops including an Employee Wellness workshop at YWCA of Central Massachusetts, been featured on local Worcester TV show “Exposure with Mosher,” was a panelist and presenter at the Second Annual New Economy Summit held by the Worcester-based Social Venture Collaborative and a speaker at “Women & Wine: Entrepreneur Networking” event at Becker College sponsored by the Yunus Social Business Centre and Center for Women & Enterprise.
+To date, Priscila has held several public speaking engagements and workshops including an Employee Wellness workshop at YWCA of Central Massachusetts, been featured on local Worcester TV show “Exposure with Mosher,” was a panelist and presenter at the Second Annual New Economy Summit held by the Worcester-based Social Venture Collaborative and a speaker at “Women & Wine: Entrepreneur Networking” event at Becker College sponsored by the Yunus Social Business Centre and Center for Women & Enterprise as well as piloted SproutChange’s No-Dig Garden workshop series at The HeartWell Institute

-Priscila is a graduate of Worcester State University with a degree in Sociology, French Minor, and Concentrations in Spanish and Italian, certified in Nonprofit Lobbying & Advocacy from the University of Notre Dame: Mendoza College of Business, and full scholarship candidate for dual MS & MBA degree in Human Factors from Bentley University.
+Priscila is a graduate of Worcester State University with a degree in Sociology, French Minor, and Concentrations in Spanish and Italian, certified in Nonprofit Lobbying & Advocacy from the University of Notre Dame: Mendoza College of Business, and full scholarship candidate for dual MBA/MS degree in Human Factors in Information Design from Bentley University.

 SproutChange was a featured social enterprise on Exposure With Mosher TV Show "Worcester's Growing Social Venture Ecosystem" on WCCA TV 194 "The People's Channel!”